 OCC is committed to maintaining a positive learning, working and living environment.
 The college will not tolerate acts of sexual harassment or sexual violence or related retaliation against or by any employee or student.
 When sexual harassment or sexual violence has occurred and is brought to the attention of a responsible administrator, steps will be taken to end the harassment or violence, prevent its reoccurrence, and address its effects.

-Within the college’s processes, the person making the allegations is referred to as the Complainant.
+Within the college’s processes, the person making the allegations is referred to as the Reporting Party or Complainant.
 The person who the allegations have been made against is referred to as the Respondent.
 A complainant who wishes to report sexual harassment, sexual violence or other gender-based harassment may report their complaint directly to the Title IX Coordinator.
 A complainant may also report directly to law enforcement.
 If the incident happened on campus, you may contact the Campus Safety Department or the Student Health Center.
 If a report is initially made with the Student Health Center, authorized personnel may refer cases to the Title IX Coordinator, but only with the victim’s consent.
 A complainant may pursue both the campus process through the Title IX Coordinator and the criminal process simultaneously.
 In addition, students may file a Title IX complaint with the Office for Civil Rights of the U.S. Department of Education.

 The Title IX Coordinator has authority to address complaints of sexual harassment and sexual violence in a non-criminal context.
 This campus process is completely separate from the police and courts.
 Within Orange Coast College, the identity of the respondent determines which of the two offices handles the case.
 When the respondent is a student at the time of the incident, the Title IX Coordinator provides a student conduct process for investigating those cases whether they occur on or off campus.
 For cases where the respondent is an employee, those cases are handled by the Director of Personnel Services, who is also a member of the Title IX Investigative Team.
 When the respondent is both a student and an employee, the two offices may work together to resolve the case.
 If you are uncertain about which office to contact you may call either office.
 When the respondent is neither a student nor employee at Orange Coast College, the college can still assist you with counseling and other support services—contact the Student Health Center for these services.